 Online platforms and ‘real life’ platforms such as universities have come under increasing pressure to shut down far-right or extreme voices.
-This month, New Zealand PM Jacinda Ardern announced that she and her French counterpart Emmanuel Macron would spearhead a new and invigorated effort to halt social media playing host to violent messages.
+New Zealand PM Jacinda Ardern announced that she and her French counterpart Emmanuel Macron would spearhead a new and invigorated effort to halt social media playing host to violent messages.

 Indeed, there is a precedent of ‘no-platforming’ success as succinctly outlined in this Vox article.
 When Youtube, Spotify and Facebook acted to limit the reach of conspiracy theorist Alex Jones (famous for claiming Sandy Hook was a staged event by paid actors) average views of his videos plummeted.
 Similarly, Milo Yiannopoulos, the former golden boy of the ‘alt-right’ has been out of a job, and in debt following a spate of no-platforming incidents.